Archives

 This was the name of an excellent article ‘on a very modern torture’ by Polly Vernon in The Times Magazine (22.10.11).
 Heel heights were rated for pain and discomfort and the 6 1/2 inch high heels were give a 10/10 pain rating!
 Why do women agree to suffer in this way?
 The article discusses back and foot pain and a podiatrist states that he has treated women whose tendons ‘were so retracted they can’t put their foot on the floor any more’.
 An exaggerated claim?
 Unfortunately, no.

 I had two Alexander pupils who always wore high heels – even their slippers had high heels!
 The result?
 Neither of them could put their heels down on the floor because it was too painful to do so!
 Their muscles and tendons had shortened so much from wearing high heels.
 Both women had a lot of lower back pain and when they lay down there was a gap of several inches between their lower back and the Alexander table (far more than most people).
-Some other pupils have had grossly distorted toes and painful bunyons, because of their high heels.
+Some other pupils have had grossly distorted toes and painful bunions, because of their high heels.

 Why are high heels so damaging?